stefanrieken/pasta/README.md

 Type 'make rp2040' to make the executables, then copy 'bianco.uf2' to your Thumby.
 Alongside a 'ready' message on the Thumby screen, You should now be able to contact your Thumby over serial.
-From here, press enter to initiate the the Pasta REPL, where you can also copy / paste any relevant samples.
+From there, press enter to initiate the Pasta REPL, where you can also copy / paste any relevant samples.

 ## Status